AWinterman/awinterman.github.com/_posts/2013-09-15-FileVault-Woes.md

 I booted into recovery mode (hold `ctrl-R` during reboot).
 Hooray! there's a diskutility, with my encrypted disk like there.
 Okay, good, click it.
 Press unlock.
 Enter your password.
 The machine thinks for a good long while and then shakes its' head.
 Wat.
-And then, following that, the volume is removed from the sidebar on the left.
+And then, if I veryify and repair the disk (again via diskutility), the volume is removed from the sidebar on the left.
 Weeeeee!

 Luckily there's a terminal available in recovery mode, complete with `diskutil`